aidos-lab/pytorch-topological/CONTRIBUTING.md

 - Check out the [road map](ROADMAP.md) of the project for a high-level overview of current directions.

-- Checkout out [open issues](/issues) in case you are looking for things to tackle.
+- Check out [open issues](/issues) in case you are looking for things to tackle.

 ## Pull requests